Ken Morris, Cooking for Comfort: The doctor will teach you to cook now

 People are also reading…

-But, back to her existential crisis: She had always loved to cook so she was looking forwarding to a medical conference called Healthy Kitchens, Healthy Lives, cosponsored by Harvard School of Public Health and the Culinary Institute of America.
+But back to her existential crisis: She had always loved to cook, so she was looking forward to a medical conference called Healthy Kitchens, Healthy Lives, co-sponsored by Harvard School of Public Health and the Culinary Institute of America.
 However, this went far beyond learning a new sauce for the salmon.
 The presenters dug down into the latest in nutrition science and translated it into how to help their patients.

-You would naturally think doctors are at the head of the class in nutrition information but nutritionfacts.org writes: “Medical students are still getting less than 20 hours of nutrition education over four years, and even most of that has limited clinical relevance.
-Thirty years ago, only 37 percent of medical schools had a single course in nutrition.
-According to the most recent national survey, that number has since dropped to 27 percent.”
+You would naturally think doctors are at the head of the class in nutrition information, but nutritionfacts.org writes: “Medical students are still getting less than 20 hours of nutrition education over four years, and even most of that has limited clinical relevance.
+Thirty years ago, only 37% of medical schools had a single course in nutrition.
+According to the most recent national survey, that number has since dropped to 27%.”

 When Shiue met with patients, after discussing the results of lab tests and their blood pressure, she’d sometimes write them a prescription for kale chips: a humorous but clear message that their eating habits played a critical part in their health.

-By stepping into the chef-teacher role and out of the doctor/patient hierarchy, the interaction became more casual, allowing her to have a much bigger impact in the patient’s lifestyle.
-To continue this journey, the next step was to become better at teaching cooking classes and that meant professional culinary training.
+By stepping into the chef-teacher role and out of the doctor/patient hierarchy, the interaction became more casual, allowing her to have a much bigger impact on the patient’s lifestyle.
+To continue this journey, the next step was to become better at teaching cooking classes, and that meant professional culinary training.

 While San Francisco Cooking School teaches classic French culinary techniques and recipes, the professional skills she picked up and how to teach them were what she needed.